 Cece is a technical and professional writer by trade, who helped the first public school district in the United States adopt Best Practices for Mobile Devices.
 Cece also worked with her public library to become the first in the nation to host a film series on Electromagnetic Radiation and Health, and to put on loan a microwave radiation detection meter for residents to borrow.
 She further collaborated with legislators in Massachusetts to introduce a bill addressing wireless radiation and public health, and worked with her Department of Public Health to draft EMF Fact Sheets.
 Cece is humbled by the opportunity to help educate global citizens through on-line course development and promotion with Wireless Education.

 Brett West: Director, Education Services

-Brett spent his first four working years as a fire and rescue emergency medical technician in Cape Town, South Africa before moving to London.
+Brett spent his first four working years as a fire and rescue emergency medical technician (EMT) in Cape Town, South Africa before moving to London.
 For the past 15 years Brett has had a specialist career in Information Technology.
 While serving as an interim IT director for a major construction company, he was responsible for designing and deploying wireless technology solutions for construction sites across England.
-As part of a due diligence exercise, he started to research the subject of wireless technology and human biological effects.
+As part of a due diligence exercise, he discovered the research on the subject of wireless technology and human biological effects.
 Brett has since studied this field intensively, and is now dedicated to the development and delivery of technology safety education.